-5. PROCESSING OPERATIONS AND AUTOMATION:
+6. OFFICE OF THE ASSOCIATE UNIVERSITY LIBRARIAN FOR PROCESSING OPERATIONS AND AUTOMATION:

 Acquires, catalogs and organizes library collections, maintaining such automated and manual catalogs and other records as necessary to facilitate access to the collections by library users.
 Manages the Library's Computer Facilities.
 Prepares library material for shelving in the public stacks or elsewhere as appropriate.
-Records statistical data and prepares reports therefrom.
-Provides for circulation of library materials and the physical management of the Hamilton Collection.
+Provides for circulation of library materials and the physical management of the Hamilton Collection, and oversees preservation, shelf preparation and conservation activities to preserve the Library's collections of material for future generations.